- Chart

 Strengths

-- Strong brand recognition and user loyalty.
+- Strong brand recognition and established user loyalty.

-- Significant financial resources and investment capacity.
+- Significant financial resources for investment in R&D and acquisitions.

 Weaknesses

-- Increasing regulatory scrutiny and antitrust concerns.
+- Increasing regulatory scrutiny and antitrust concerns worldwide.

 Opportunities